Increased stickiness, scheduling and visual improvements

 - Increased stickiness.
 We added some major changes to the algorithm to increase scheduling predictability and reduce last-minute reschedulings.
 This is now available on all accounts.

-- Prioritizing hard-to schedule meets.
-Some meets are harder to schedule than others due to the number of people and all-meets in common across participants.
-Some of our users have experienced hard-to-schedule meets getting pushed out for weeks by meets that are easier to schedule.
-We have added an additional boost to meets that are hard to schedule to improve this.
+- Prioritizing hard-to schedule topics.
+Some topics are harder to schedule than others due to the number of people and remeets in common across participants.
+Some of our users have experienced hard-to-schedule topics getting pushed out for weeks by topics that are easier to schedule.
+We have added an additional boost to topics that are hard to schedule to improve this.

 - New media controls.
 We’ve improved the appearance and usability of media controls.
 Now it is more obvious when recording is turned on, or if you are muted.

-- [IMPROVEMENT] Timer is more noticeable closer to the end of the meet
+- [IMPROVEMENT] Timer is more noticeable closer to the end of the topic

-- [IMPROVEMENT] Reduced visual shuffling of meets during rescheduling CPU consumption
+- [IMPROVEMENT] Reduced visual shuffling of topics during rescheduling CPU consumption

 - [IMPROVEMENT] Reduced CPU and network utilization during rescheduling